XuChunqiao/Tensorflow-Fast-MPNCOV/trainingFromScratch/README.md

 ## Train from scratch
 By using our code, we reproduce the results of our Fast MPN-COV ResNet models on ImageNet 2012.
-At the same time, in order to facilitate the performance evaluation, we also provide the results of our Fast MPN-COV ResNet models on CIFAR100.
+At the same time, in order to facilitate the performance evaluation, we also provide the results on CIFAR100.

 ### Our experiments are running on
  * Tensorflow 2.0.0b0<br>